hay-kot/scaffold/docs/docs/scaffold-file.md

 ### Rewrites

-Rewrites working with the "bootstrap" scaffolds to perform a path rewrite to another directory.
+Rewrites working with the [template scaffolds](./index.md#terminology) to perform a path rewrite to another directory.
 The following example defines a rewrite that will render the `templates/defaults.yaml` file to the `roles/{{ .ProjectKebab }}/defaults/main.yaml` path.

 ```yaml
 rewrites: